Careers at CPWDC

 Workforce Coordinator: Out-of-School Youth and Adult and Dislocated Worker Programs

 Central Pennsylvania Workforce Development Corporation (CPWDC) is seeking a full time, self-motivated, enthusiastic, professional team member to coordinate partnerships, subcontractors, and programs that support workforce development initiatives.
-CPWDC is a well-established non-profit that serves as the local Workforce Investment Board (WIB) for a nine-county region.
+CPWDC is a well-established non-profit that serves as the local Workforce Development Board (WDB) for a nine-county region.
 For more information about CPWDC, visit our website: www.cpwdc.org.

 This position is responsible for leadership, coordination, and oversight of workforce development services provided by subcontractor agencies geared to the following: